 Hamel Center for Undergraduate Research

-- Research Experience and Apprenticeship Program (REAP) offers Honors students the opportunity to apprentice with a UNH faculty mentor for ten weeks of full-time research in the summer after their first year.
+- Research Experience and Apprenticeship Program (REAP) offers high-achieving students the opportunity to apprentice with a UNH faculty mentor for ten weeks of full-time research in the summer after their first year.

-- Undergraduate Research Awards (URAs) are available each semester (including January Term and summer) for students at all levels: freshman through senior year.
+- Undergraduate Research Awards (URAs) are available each semester (including January Term and summer) for students at all levels: first year through senior year.
 The research time commitment is flexible.

 - Summer Undergraduate Research Fellowships (SURFs) for the U.S. offer support for ten weeks of full-time research in the summer following sophomore or junior year.